Home

 In 2024, the Classic Baseball Era Committee will be meeting in December to consider players whose greatest contributions to baseball occurred before 1980 which is the era that Thurman Munson played.

 On March 14th, the Munson HOF Committee officially launched its 2024 Munson HOF campaign at the 44th Annual Thurman Munson Awards Dinner.
-The theme for the 2024 Munson HOF Campaign is #JusticeforThurman.

 What can you do?